 Grantees are responsible for creating recruitment materials for their project(s).
 Flyers and other materials should include the projects’ start and end dates, workshop times and locations, and information about what participants will be doing during the workshops.

 No. Grantees will be provided with the NeON Arts logo, which should appear on all NeON Arts recruitment flyers, programs, and other materials.

 NeON Arts is a program of the NYC Department of Probation in partnership with Carnegie Hall's Weill Music Institute.

 Funding for NeON Arts is provided by the Stavros Niarchos Foundation and The Pinkerton Foundation, through grants to the Mayor's Fund to Advance New York City.
-Public support is provided by the City of New York through Council Member Vanessa Gibson and the Mayor's Office for Economic Opportunity.
+Public support is provided by the City of New York through the Department of Cultural Affairs, Council Member Vanessa Gibson and the Mayor's Office for Economic Opportunity.